Blue Water (missile): Corps Support Rocket, Blue Water

-As English Electric's Guided Weapons Division in Stevenage had been the "foster-parent" for the UK deployment of the Corporal, they were a natural choice to manage the development of its replacement.
+Given the lighter warheads, Red Rose could meet the range requirements without any changes to the rocket.
+But the two-part TEL was a problem as it would not fit into the RAF's standard Argosy transport aircraft.
+EE responded by making relatively small modifications to their last Red Rose proposal.
+The missile remained largely the same, but reshaped the wings and control fins removed the drop-off fins.
+The major change was to the TEL, which was now a single vehicle based on the Bedford RLHC.
+As the missile now flew beyond the radar horizon of the launch site, it was guided entirely through an inertial platform.
+After being raised, the missile was carefully levelled using a built-in theodolite and then the trajectory was calculated using a computer in an accompanying Land Rover.

+The changes were significant enough to grant it a new name, "Blue Water".
+The resulting design was significantly similar to the later MGM-52 Lance that would fill the same role in the US Army in the 1970s.

 Development

 A suitable warhead of 10 kiloton began development at Atomic Weapons Establishment (AWRE).
 Codenamed ‘Tony’, this was a UK version of the US W44 Tsetse primary.
 The Propellant and Explosives Research and Manufacturing Establishment (PERME) developed the solid rocket motor based on the successful Cuckoo originally developed for the Black Knight experimental rocket.
 The engines were built by Bristol Siddeley Engines Ltd. It gave a thrust of 1,700 lbf.
 Initial testing of the engine suggested it would be underpowered, and in 1959 the Ministry of Supply issued a contract to Bristol Aerojet for a new design.

 The first test vehicle flew in 1960 from Aberporth followed by full-range trials at Woomera.